TheFBplus/pc-ex/docs/md/classes/ElementComponent_EX.md

 pc.ElementComponent.calculatedWidth

-#### Defined in

-node_modules/playcanvas/build/playcanvas.d.ts:14689

 • `set` **calculatedWidth**(`arg`): `void`

 The width at which the element will be rendered.
 In most cases this will be the same as `width`.
-However, in some cases the engine may calculate a different width for the element, such as when the element is under the control of a {@link LayoutGroupComponent}.
+However, in some cases the engine may calculate a different width for the element, such as when the element is under the control of a LayoutGroupComponent.
 In these scenarios, `calculatedWidth` may be smaller or larger than the width that was set in the editor.